kbab6aoo/resume/readme.md

 ###### DevOps Engineer 		A P Moller Maersk Group,		Contractor
 A P Mollers - Maersk is an integrated transport and logistics company with multiple brands and is a global leader in container shipping and ports
 ###### Overview
+The purpose of the role was to provide DevOps related technology services to the Maersk Group IT Services
+###### Business Delivery
+-	Automate processes to ensure the environments are consistent, scalable and fast deployment can be acheived
+-	Deliver document release notes, user guides, deployment plans
+-	Assist developers and stake holders to solve incidents related to architecture
+-	Work with various teams in gathering business requirements for application migration needs
+-	Liase with business managers to ensure that business requirements, scope and timelines are achievable
+-	Test, debug and troubleshoot platform application level problems
+-	Perform "root cause" analysis of incidents, and provide immediate workaround for critcal problems if possible
+-	Act as an escaltion point for support issues/questions from stake holders